Collection inventory

 Related Material

 Published monographs on Seligmann have been transferred to Rare Books for cataloging.
-Please refer to the Classic Catalog to locate these items.
+Please refer to Libraries Search to locate these items.

 Special Collections Research Center has more than thirty collections relating to architecture, including the papers of Marcel Breuer, Pietro Belluschi, William Lescaze, and Richard Neutra.
 Please refer to the SCRC Subject Index for a complete listing.